-PRI EVIOUS Y EARS TARG ET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will provide good quality sports field facilities to meet the needs of users.
+PRE EVIOUS Y EARS TARG ET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will provide good quality sports field facilities to meet the needs of users.
 Percentage of users satisfied with sports fields.
-79% 79% 80% 80% or r satisfied fusers Sports fields are provided to support the health and wellbeing of the community by providing space for people to play sports and participate in active recreation.
-This is measured through our customer survey.
+79% 79% 80% 80% or r satisfied. fusers Sports fields are provided to support the health and wellbeing of the community by providing space for people to play sports and participate in active recreation.
+This is measured through our Annual Customer Survey.
 We will promote and encourage the community to use our parks and reserves.
 Percentage of users satisfied with parks and reserves.
-79% 83% 80% 80% or r satisfied fusers Ensuring parks are attractive and well maintained will encourage people to use them more regularly.
-This is measured through our customer survey.
+79% 83% 80% 80% or r satisfied. fusers Ensuring parks are attractive and well maintained will encourage people to use them more regularly.
+This is measured through our Annual Customer Survey.
 Our public playgrounds will be safe.
 Playground safety will be assessed on a regular basis.
-Achieved Achieved once e once e holida audit v to eval ctions will be undertaken every two weeks, and every week during school ys.
-An external playground will be undertaken annually luate compliance with the nt New Zealand Standard.
-We will ensure that our play equipment is maintained to an acceptable standard to ensure that they are fit for purpose and do not pose an unacceptable level of risk to users.
+Achieved Achieved once e once e holiday audit v to eval tions will k very two v very week ys.
+An exte vill be unc uate comp nt New Zea veeks, a during rnal pla lertake pliance and I schoo aygrou n annu with t ol nd ually he We will ensure that our play equipment is maintained to an acceptable standard to ensure that they are fit for purpose and do not pose an unacceptable level of risk to users.
 This will be measured through inspection and safety audit records that assess compliance with the current NZ playground safety standard NZS 5828:2015.
 All new playgrounds will comply with NZS 5828:2015.